D.A.R.E. Hometowns – U.S.A. & International

 D.A.R.E.
 AMERICA PROVIDES ITS EVIDENCE-BASED CURRICULUM TO WORLD NEIGHBORS

-For more than two decades, D.A.R.E. has also been an international program with its curricula being taught in more than 50 other countries with six international D.A.R.E.
-Training Centers capable of training and teaching in many different languages.
-To date, these centers have graduated over 12,000 D.A.R.E. international law enforcement officers globally.
+For more than three decades, D.A.R.E. has also been an international program with its curricula having been taught in more than 50 other countries.
+There are currently 15 international D.A.R.E.
+Training Centers located in Canada, Mexico, Costa Rica, Panama, Philippines, United Kingdom, Bahrain, Thailand, and seven in Brazil, each capable of training and teaching in many different languages.
+To date, these centers have graduated more than 25,000 D.A.R.E. international law enforcement officers.
 Classroom materials are available in 13 languages and Braille.
-Moreover, D.A.R.E. is an official consultative NGO to the United Nations and a member of the World Federation Against Drug Abuse.
+Moreover, D.A.R.E. is an official consultative Non-Government Organization to the United Nations and a member of the World Federation Against Drug Abuse.

 Vice President of Regional & International Operations